 There are endless outdoor adventures and places to explore.
 Here is what to add to your list!

 Yoga in the Red Rocks

 Price: $88 per person + tip for 3.5 hours (half hike/half yoga—includes mat and guide).
-Worth every single penny.
+Worth every single penny and the best time!
 Tip: wear a tank with a layered long sleeve along with yoga pants for the most comfortable experience.

 So many red rocks.
 So many hiking trails.
 A trip to Sedona is not complete without accomplishing one, or many, of the surreal hikes.
 There are tons to choose from, ranging from easy to moderate to difficult, and all are worth the time and energy.
 The views are impeccable, you’re immersed in Sedona energy, and it’s near impossible to accomplish one and not be ready for the next.

 The hikes I have yet to accomplish are what will bring me back.

 - Devil’s Bridge Trail is an easy/moderate hike with a rare photo opportunity (but plan to wait in line.)